freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/sophies-morning-challenge.md

 ### --feedback--

-While Sophie struggles in the morning, she doesn't express a dislike for mornings, just a lack of productivity.
+Sophie doesn't express a dislike for mornings, just a lack of productivity.

 ---